easy enrollment program

 Yes, but with some limitations.
 A state can only create a special enrollment period for marketplace coverage if it runs its own marketplace.
 As of 2022, there are 33 states that rely on the federally-run exchange (HealthCare.gov) and thus cannot create their own special enrollment periods.
 DC and the other 17 states have the flexibility to implement their own special enrollment periods.

-All of the states that have thus far created easy enrollment programs either already run their own exchanges or plan to do so in the future (see above for details about Virginia), and so do most of the states that are currently considering easy enrollment programs.
-But Illinois – which is considering legislation to create an easy enrollment program – uses the federally-run exchange and has not yet charted a path toward running its own exchange.
-So Illinois does not have the ability to create its own special enrollment period for marketplace coverage.
+But Illinois — which enacted legislation in 2022 to create an easy enrollment program — has a partnership exchange that relies on HealthCare.gov for enrollment, and has not yet charted a path toward running its own exchange (although the bill language indicates that a fully state-run exchange is something the state is considering).
+So Illinois does not yet have the ability to create its own special enrollment period for marketplace coverage.